StevenThuriot/TVDB-NFO-Creator/README.md

 ====
 - Add TVDB api.
 (Optional use via options page)
 - When adding an options page, allow the user to chose not to call omdb and only use the data on TVDB page itself.
-- Add an 'in progress' icon for when data is being fetched.
 - ???
 - Profit